 Whenever there is a new sound available to the model, if the aural-location buffer is empty or the buffer, an audio-event chunk of a feature from the audicon may be placed into the aural-location buffer.
 The feature which gets "stuffed" into the buffer is chosen based on preferences which can be set by the modeler using the set-audloc-default command or by the model with a set-audloc-default request.
 The default preference is for any unattended item in the audicon to be stuffed into the buffer.
+If the :unstuff-aural-location parameter is not nil then the module will also automatically remove a stuffed chunk from the buffer if it is there past the indicated delay time.

-:overstuff-aural-location parameter is t and there is a previously stuffed chunk in the aural-location stuffed chunk from the buffer if it is there past the indicated delay time.
+:overstuff-aural-location parameter is t and there is a previously stuffed chunk in the aural-location